 Take your kid for their first appointment within 6 months of the eruption of the first tooth, or by their 1st birthday; whatever comes first.
 This may seem like overkill, but remember it costs nothing for the visit and serves two really important purposes:

 - We can identify and early problems before they turn into big ones, like cavities.

 - We slowly desensitize your kid to the sights and sounds of the dental office, having them every 6 months for a quick checkup, so that when we actually have to do a cleaning, etc, they are used to us and have had some great experiences!

 It is absolutely safe to brush with toothpaste that contains fluoride, as long as it’s just a smear.
 This is a proven way to keep cavities from wreaking havoc on your baby’s teeth.

 Brush twice a day!
-Baby may want to brush “by themselves” once they know how, but remember that mom or dad must go back over the job, every time.
+The baby may want to brush “by themselves” once they know-how, but remember that mom or dad must go back over the job, every time.

 2-5 Years Old